ALBruzos/ALBruzos.github.io/_pages/media.md

 2. *CRTVG*.
 Two live interview in the show **Galicia Por Diante** of the regional radio of Galicia featuring the award 'For Women in Science' of Fondation L'Óreal-UNESCO.
 [Listen here 1](https://youtu.be/DK5mGs0xZjw) *(08/10/2024)* | [Listen here 2]() *(04/11/2024)*

-3.*Sweet FM*.
+3. *Sweet FM*.
 Short interview of the musical radio of Normandie featuring the award 'For Women in Science' of Fondation L'Óreal-UNESCO *(09/10/2024)*.
 [Listen here 1](https://octopus.saooti.com/main/pub/podcast/881473-Une-distinction-pour-une-jeune-chercheuse-installée-dans-le-Calvados?productor=e95bfbe0-15a3-4769-8387-d8e74ab384c4)

 4. *RNE*.
 Interview about the *Nature Cancer* publication on cockle contagious cancers for the show **Españoles en la mar**. *(06/11/2023)*.
 [Listen here](https://youtu.be/MlO6IKyaSoU)